aweager/mux-api/README.md

 Lists the names of all currently stored registers, each on a new line.

+#### dump-registers

+`dump-registers <regname> <fifo> ...`

+Writes the values of all specified registers into FIFOs to be read by another process.

+The positional arguments define a map from `regname` -> `fifo`, repeated for as many registers as desired.

 ### Mux Tree

 Mux sessions exist in a tree structure -- the buffer of one mux might be